-As per Supreme Court direction dated 24th February, 1995 in Appeal No.731-69 of 1994, Age relaxation will be available for Group-‘C’ posts in the O / o RGI ( Registrar General of India ) for retrenched Census employees as under
+As per Supreme Court direction dated 24th February, 1995 in Appeal No.731-69 of 1994, Age relaxation will be available for Group-‘C’ posts in the O / o RGI ( Registrar General of India ) for retrenched Census employees as under :

-(i) Age relaxation by 3 years plus length of service rendered by them in connection with census, before retrenchment.
+(i) Age relaxation by 3 years plus length of service rendered by them in connection with census, before retrenchment ,

-Candidates are warned that they may be permanently debarred from the examinations conducted by the Staff Selection Commission in case they fraudulently claim SC / ST / OBC / Ex-S / PH status.
+Candidates may also note that in respect of the above, their candidature will remain provisional till the veracity of the concerned document is verified by the Appointing Authority.
+Candidates are warned that they may be permanently debarred from the examinations conducted by the Commission in case they fraudulently claim SC / ST / OBC / ExS / PwD status.

 Provision of Compensatory Time and assistance of scribe: The Visually Handicapped / cerebral palsy candidates will be allowed compensatory time in the examination.
 In addition, the orthopedically handicapped candidates ( other than a candidate afflicted by Cerebral Palsy ) who has a locomotor disability ( 40% or more ) wherein the dominant writing extremity is affected to the extent of slowing down the performance of the candidate (such deficiency to be indicated in the medical certificate submitted by the candidate ), such candidates can also avail the assistance of a scribe and a compensatory time of 20 minutes per hour in the examination, subject to such requests being made in the application form.